imixs/imixs-cloud/doc/LONGHORN.md

 ### The Longhorn-UI

 Longhorn comes with a UI web interface to monitor and administrate the cluster.
 To access the UI from you _Imixs-Cloud_ setup you have to create a ingress for the Longhorn UI with a traefik ingress route.
-Just edit the file management/longhorn/002-ingress.yml and replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:
+Just edit the file management/longhorn/030-ingress.yAml and replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:

+	apiVersion: traefik.containo.us/v1alpha1
 	kind: IngressRoute
-	apiVersion: traefik.containo.us/v1alpha1
 	metadata:
-	  name: longhorn-frontend
+	  name: traefik-dashboard
-	  namespace: longhorn-system

 	spec:
-	  entryPoints:
-	    - web
 	  routes:
-	  - match: Host(`{YOUR-DNS}`)
+	  - match: Host(`{YOUR-HOST-NAME}`)
 	    kind: Rule
 	    services:
-	    - name: longhorn-frontend
+	    - name: api@internal
-	      port: 8000
+	      kind: TraefikService
+	    # optional: add basic auth
+	    #middlewares:
+	    #- name: basic-auth

+The traefik middleware configuation 'basic-auth' should be used to protect the web ui for administrative access only.
+See the section [Traefik Middleware](https://github.com/imixs/imixs-cloud/blob/master/doc/INGRESS.md#middleware) for more details.

 ## Create Longhorn Volumes

-Before you can create Kubernetes volumes within Longhorn, you must first provide a storage class. _Imixs-Cloud_ is already providing a default StorageClass for longhorn in the file /longhonr/003-storageclass.yaml
+Before you can create Kubernetes volumes within Longhorn, you must first provide a storage class. _Imixs-Cloud_ is already providing a default StorageClass for longhorn in the file /longhorn/003-storageclass.yaml

 	kind: StorageClass